Jewelry Blog

 Baroque jewelry has seen a real renaissance in the past few years, with new pieces in the style becoming very much sought after.

 As if to say “enough is enough”, Rococo jewelry completely replaced the gaudiness of Baroque.
-Gone was the symmetry and huge piles of color, replaced instead by asymmetrical designs that were both elegant and light.
+Gone were the symmetry and huge piles of color, replaced instead by asymmetrical designs that were both elegant and light.
 Rococo did inherit some elements of Baroque, however.
-The natural motifs of leaves and flowers, as well as bows and ribbons, made the transition easily.
-Of course, nature motifs lasted a lot longer than just the Georgian period, and formed a large part of the later Art Nouveau movement.
+The natural motifs of leaves and flowers and bows and ribbons made the transition easy.
+Of course, nature motifs lasted much longer than the Georgian period and formed a large part of the later Art Nouveau movement.

 The Rococo design movement started in France but didn’t actually survive very long.
-Critics saw the style as frivolous and unworthy and, as Rococo was never a universal success.
-In fact, by the mid 18th century, the word “rococo” was common in England to describe anything that was old-fashioned.
+Critics saw the style as frivolous and unworthy, and Rococo was never a universal success.
+In fact, by the mid-18th century, the word “rococo” was common in England to describe anything that was old-fashioned.
 The style has since become both valid and important in European design history.
 Despite this, genuine Rococo pieces are extremely rare.
-It is such pieces that were the first to be melted down in times of material need, in order to create more popular designs.
+These pieces were the first to be melted down in times of material need in order to create more popular designs.

-The name neo-classical describes anything inspired the art of Greece and Rome in ancient times.
+The name neo-classical describes anything inspired by the art of Greece and Rome in ancient times.
 With the English trend towards lighter, more sophisticated jewelry, neo-classical soon overwhelmed Rococo.
 Within the broader neoclassical period, two separate sub-styles emerged.
-The first was the Adam Style, as created by architect and interior designer Robert Adam.
-The style went back to the symmetry of the earlier Baroque period, but with much more subtlety.
-Motifs in the Adam Style included pillars, flower wreaths, bows, ribbons, hearts, snakes, rams heads and other ancient symbols.
+The first was the Adam Style, created by architect and interior designer Robert Adam.
+The style returned to the symmetry of the earlier Baroque period but with much more subtlety.
+Motifs in the Adam Style included pillars, flower wreaths, bows, ribbons, hearts, snakes, ram heads, and other ancient symbols.

 The other neoclassical style popular in both England was Regency.
 Regency style closely mirrored that of the Empire style in France.
 Although classical symbols were still popular, Greek motifs had largely lost out in favor of ancient Egypt.
 Compared to most neoclassical jewelry, Regency pieces were far more decorative and colorful.
-Not quite back to the styles of Baroque, but certainly bolder than Rococo.
-In order to separate Adam and Regency styles, Regency is often termed as late-Georgian.
-The name neoclassical is primarily a description for the Adam Style.
+It is not quite back to the styles of Baroque, but it is certainly bolder than Rococo.
+To separate Adam and Regency styles, Regency is often termed as late-Georgian.
+The name neoclassical is primarily a description of the Adam Style.

 Materials Used In Georgian Jewelry